 The firehall is designated as a building of interest in Orillia's Municipal Heritage Committee.
 It was built in 1896 (surprisingly, that was 6 years later than some of millworker houses on Mississaga Street, yet none of them appeared to be considered historical buildings.) by JR Eaton and used as a firehall up until 1970.

-This is a familiar sight to most people who live in or visit Orillia; the long-standing Hotel Champlain, located just off the waterfront at the corner of Mississaga and Front Streets.
-While the interior of this grand old hotel has undergone many upgrades and changes over the years, the face she presents to Orillia remains much the same - the georgian style columns and portico retain their old world elegance and the brick facade it's sturdy charm.
+This is a familiar sight to most people who live in or visit Orillia; the long-standing Hotel Champlain (now called the Rodeway Inn Champlain), located just off the waterfront at the corner of Mississaga and Front Streets.
+While the interior of this grand old hotel has undergone many upgrades and changes (as well as several owners) over the years, the face she presents to Orillia remains much the same - the georgian style columns and portico retain their old world elegance and the brick facade it's sturdy charm.

-Orillia Central School - located on Coldwater Road between West and Peter Streets the Orillia Central School has been standing for many years.
-In recent years it has been used as an alternative school with daycare facilities.
-Recently, the city has polled it's citizens to decide what the now defunct school should be used for.
-Possibilities range from affordable housing to daycare facilities.
+Orillia Central School - located on Coldwater Street between West and Peter Streets the Orillia Central School has been standing for many years.
+In recent years it has been used as an alternative school with daycare.
+At the moment, this is now the Orillia Central Day Care Center.

 The Crow's Nest - located downtown on Mississaga Street just past the corner of Peter Street.
 The Crows Nest II shop has interesting decorative items, from statues of waiters to artwork and reproductions, stained glass, second hand jewelry (as well as new), collectibles, reproduction items and a host of other oddly interesting, unusual and unique items.
 A person could spend a fair bit of time discovering fun bits and pieces here, and if one walks from the front of the shop to the back, you can access a large parking area, and the "back doors" of other shops nearby.
 The original (and first) "Crows Nest" is located in Midland, a town about 40 minutes from Orillia.